milosolutions/mdatabase/README.md

 ## SQLiteSee (SQLite Encryption Extension)

-Milo owns a license for [SQLite SEE](https://www.hwaci.com/sw/sqlite/see.html).
+***Milo owns a license for [SQLite SEE](https://www.hwaci.com/sw/sqlite/see.html).***

-SEE is fully compatible with SQLite, it's developed by the same team, and it encrypts all SQLite data.
+SEE is fully compatible with SQLite, it's developed by the same team, and it encrypts all SQLite data using well-established encryption algorithms (there are several to choose from.
+MDatabase uses AES256 OFB by default).
 From privacy and security standpoint, this is the best option you can take for your project.

 MCDB provides a handy installer script for Qt plugin, and a wrapper which makes it very easy to enable SQLiteSee in any project.
+See `sqlitesee/sqlitesee_install.sh` and `sqlitesee/sqlitesee.pro`.

 **Due to the binary-incompatible nature of Qt's plugins, the plugin** **installation procedure has to be repeated for every Qt version you use.**